CudaText-addons/cuda_ailocal/README.md

 #### About this addon

-It is a simple plugin for CudaText that can be connected to Ollama to use an LLM locally.
+Plugin for CudaText to connect to Ollama to use an LLM locally.

 #### Installation